mangohead12/PatrickFPortfolio/_projects/robot_arm.md

 Gear Ratio = \frac{9370 RPM * 1.2}{60 RPM} = 187.4
 $$

-This gear ratio was then applied to the motor’s theoretical output torque and compared against the estimated requirement of ~40 Nm to confirm that it would meet performance needs with some headroom to account for friction losses.
+This gear ratio was then applied to the motor’s theoretical output torque and compared against the estimated requirement of ~40 Nm with a 20% torque margin to confirm that it would meet performance needs with some headroom to account for unexpected loads.
+Since the available torque is much higher that the required torque, friction was determined to be negligible.

 $$
 Desired Torque = 40 Nm *1.2 = 48 Nm